Irena Martínková

-Irena Martínková (born 19 September 1986) is a former Czech football midfielder who was a member of the Czech national team.
+Irena Martínková (born 19 September 1986) is a Czech former football midfielder, who was a member of the Czech national team.
 For most of her career she has played for Sparta Prague in the Czech Women's First League and the Champions League.
 Irena is the older twin of Lucie Martínková, who is also a Czech footballer.

 In 2013 and 2014 the Martínková sisters played for KIF Örebro DFF of the Swedish Damallsvenskan.